slee1400/sql-interview-practice/projects/video-game-golden-age/README.md

-# Video Game Golden Age Analysis
+# Video Game Golden Age Analysis - DATA CAMP

 This SQL project analyzes video game sales and review data to explore whether there was a "golden age" of video games.